tomakita/RetroCheck/example/README.md

 @SpringBootTest
 class UserStatusServiceTests {

-	// Redis allows pbm to know when assertions in the system under test have failed,
+	// Redis allows RetroCheck to know when assertions in the system under test have failed,
 	// and when tests have ended.
 	private Redis redis = new Redis("redis://localhost:6379");